pub struct ShardedLock<T>where

 ) -> Result<ShardedLockReadGuard<'_, T>, TryLockError<ShardedLockReadGuard<'_, T>>>

-pub fn try_read( &self ) -> Result<ShardedLockReadGuard<'_, T>, TryLockError<ShardedLockReadGuard<'_, T>>>
+pub fn try_read( &self, ) -> Result<ShardedLockReadGuard<'_, T>, TryLockError<ShardedLockReadGuard<'_, T>>>

 Attempts to acquire this lock with shared read access.